Union Pacific Corporate History

 January 1, 1983

 Union Pacific control of Missouri Pacific and Western Pacific took effect.
-This was the date that UP's accounting included the interests of WP and MP.
+This was the formal date that UP took over the accounts and interests of WP and MP.
+(UP Law Department Records)

 March 1983